Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-To enable rapid locomotion without a central processor, here we develop a limb that undergoes full-step motion by harnessing a self-oscillating behavior of thin soft tubes, analogous to oscillations occurring in flat tubes with flowing water \cite{flat_ring_tube}, and reminiscent of promotional air dancers \cite{air_dancers_medium} often seen by the roadside.
-We build the limb by simply bending a thin-walled commercial silicone tube $\SI{180}{\degree}$ and constraining it at the inlet and outlet in a 3D-printed holder (Fig.~1H and fig.~S1).
-If no airflow is provided, the tube displays two stable states with either one \cite{kink_valves} or two kinks (Fig.~1H,I).
-Interestingly, when we apply a constant airflow $Q_{\tn{in}}=15$ SLPM to the inlet on the left side of the tube, the tube starts to spontaneously oscillate between the states with one and two kinks, at a frequency of approximately \SI{100}{\hertz} (Fig.~1J and movie~S1).
+To enable rapid locomotion without a central processor, here we develop a limb that undergoes periodic and asymmetric motions by harnessing a self-oscillating behavior of thin soft tubes, analogous to oscillations occurring in flat tubes with flowing water \cite{flat_ring_tube}, and reminiscent of promotional air dancers \cite{tubeguy_patent} often seen by the roadside.
+We build the limb by simply bending a thin-walled commercial silicone tube $\SI{180}{\degree}$ and constraining it at the inlet and outlet in a 3D-printed holder (Fig.~1C and fig.~S1).
+If no airflow is provided, the tube displays two stable states with either one \cite{kink_valves} or two kinks (Fig.~1C,D).
+However, when we apply a constant airflow of $15$ standard liter per minute (\SI{}{\SLPM}) to the inlet on the left side of the tube, the tube starts to spontaneously oscillate between states with one and two kinks, at a frequency of approximately \SI{100}{\hertz} (Fig.~1E and movie~S1) (standard units of airflow in table~S1).

-Importantly, the motion of the tube during the oscillation cycle is intrinsically asymmetric.
-The tip of the limb, which we define as the point on the tube closest to a defined surface (Fig.~1K), traces a hysteretic trajectory in the $x$-$y$ plane orthogonal to the surface (Fig.~1L).
-The tube, therefore, acts as a limb that undergoes a full-step motion, with a periodic closed-loop sequence of stance and swing phases (Fig.~1L and movie~S1), reminiscent of animals' limbs \cite{how_animals_move} (Fig.~1A), where we have optimized the stance stroke by rotating the limb with respect to the surface (fig.~S8).

-For constant input airflow, we delegate both the oscillation generation and the sequencing of the tip motion within each cycle directly to the limb itself, surpassing the so-far-needed requirement of additional circuitry \cite{hardware_methods_fluidic_control}, either fluidic \cite{drotman_turtle,3D_printed_tauber} or electronic \cite{untethered_multigait}.
+The motion of the tube during the oscillation cycle is intrinsically asymmetric due to the applied directed airflow.
+As a result, the tip of the limb, which we define as the point on the tube closest to a defined surface (Fig.~1F and fig.~S10), traces a hysteretic trajectory in the $x$-$y$ plane orthogonal to the surface (Fig.~1G and fig.~S10).
+The tube, therefore, acts as a limb that undergoes a full-step motion, with a periodic closed-loop sequence of stance and swing phases (Fig.~1L and movie~S1), reminiscent of animals' limbs \cite{how_animals_move} (Fig.~1A).
+For constant input airflow, we delegate both the oscillation generation and the sequencing of the tip motion within each cycle directly to the limb itself, bypassing the requirement of additional circuitry \cite{hardware_methods_fluidic_control}, either fluidic \cite{drotman_turtle,3D_printed_tauber} or electronic \cite{untethered_multigait}.